-- Insert a new row for another customer named Druid Cyclery - Delete one or more of the Druid Cyclery rows before you insert the new row - Update a Druid Cyclery row to have a new company name, or update some other customer to have the name Druid Cyclery
+- · Insert a new row for another customer named Druid Cyclery - Delete one or more of the Druid Cyclery rows before you insert the new row - Update a Druid Cyclery row to have a new company name, or update some other customer to have the name Druid Cyclery rows, some rows, or all specified rows.
+The state of the database is unknown, which is undesirable.
+To prevent this situation, use transaction logging, as "Interrupted Modifications" on page 6-40 discusses.

 Although it is not likely that other users would do these things in that brief interval, the possibility does exist.
 This same problem affects the UPDATE statement.
-Ways of addressing this problem are discussed under "Concurrency and Locks" on page 6-59, and in greater detail in Chapter 10, "Programming for a Multiuser Environment."
+Ways of addressing this problem are discussed under "Concurrency and Locks" on page 6-45, and in greater detail in Chapter 10, "Programming for a Multiuser Environment," on page 10-1.

 Another problem you might encounter is a hardware or software failure before the statement finishes.
-In this case, the database might have deleted no rows, some rows, or all specified rows.
-The state of the database is unknown, which is undesirable.
-To prevent this situation, use transaction logging, as "Interrupted Modifications" on page 6-53 discusses.
+In this case, the database might have deleted no

-Deleting Rows That Contain Row Types
+Deleting Rows That Contain Row Types (IDS)

-When a row contains a column that is defined on a row type, you can use dot notation to specify that the only rows deleted are those that contain a specific field value.
+When a row contains a column that is defined on a ROW type, you can use dot notation to specify that the only rows deleted are those that contain a specific field value.
 For example, the following statement deletes only those rows from the employee table in which the value of the city field in the address column is San Jose: